cjnankervis/Re-Climate/README.md

 WeatherLogistics' daily ensembles provide a Quickstart framework to calculate frequencies of occurrence, threshold or centile-based exceedance calculations, consecutive day counts or accumulations; and generate customised metrics.

-Ensemble members 1 to 50 are generated using WeatherLogistics' statistical forecast system, while members 51 to 100 are generated using a multi-model average of modified Copernicus Climate Change Service (C3S) [seasonal forecast](https://climate.copernicus.eu/seasonal-forecasts) model data*.
+Ensemble members 1 to 50 are generated using WeatherLogistics' statistical prediction system, while members 51 to 100 are generated using a multi-model average of modified Copernicus Climate Change Service (C3S) [seasonal outlook](https://climate.copernicus.eu/seasonal-forecasts) model data*.
 Both systems have been developed to achieve the best-on-market accuracy and reliability and have been independently and impartially reviewed by the National Physical Laboratory.

 To request this climate data, see [daily ensembles example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/DailyEnsembles_example.json), and its postprocessing scripts provided for [CSV](https://github.com/cjnankervis/Re-Climate/blob/main/CSV_Postprocessing.py) and [JSON](https://github.com/cjnankervis/Re-Climate/blob/main/JSON_Postprocessing.py) inputs.
 See further [documentation](https://re-climate.earth/docs/daily-time-series/).